canmom/canmom.github.io/_posts/adventure/demoscene/2025-04-27-mountainbytes-2025.md

 What I found was, well, a really welcoming group of sweet, and (to varying degrees) autistic-as-hell nerds. *Exactly my kind of people.* A large number of visitors to MountainBytes were newcomers, drawn perhaps by the workshop; a solid proportion of us were trans, because it's that sorta scene these days.

+(This article spun off another, about why I find the demoscene valuable and its artistic qualities, which you can read [here](/theory/why-demoscene)!)

 I started to learn how things work...

 ## How a demoparty works